 Information and data modelling

-For the purposes of this document it is worth reflecting briefly on the differences between information and data modelling and the nature of ontologies .
+For the purposes of this document it is worth reflecting briefly on the differences between information modelling, data modelling and the nature of ontologies .
 Information modelling refers to the process used to represent concepts and relationships for a particular ‘domain of discourse’ (or subject area).

 Formal information models (i.e. those which are expressed using a formally defined modelling language such as the Unified Modelling Language (UML) (Rumbaugh, Booch et al. 2004) are used to define agreed concepts and relationships.
 For example, we can specify that a road has a centre-line, a pavement geometry, a classification that may vary along its length, and is connected to other roads at junctions.
-In addition the non-geospatial properties of features can also be described allowing the integration with other non-geospatial datasets.
+In addition the non-geospatial properties of features can also be described (e.g. the road name, gazettal date, pavement type, usage, etc.) allowing the integration with other non-geospatial datasets.
 For example the identifier for a road can be used to reference and link road maintenance data to the road feature.

 The use of the UML to represent community endorsed models of conceptual entities and their relationships creates a degree of freedom between the business concerns and their technology implementations, as UML expresses information in a form that is independent of any particular technology platform.
 This results in systems that are potentially more accurate, flexible and interoperable.

-Data modelling can be considered a form of information modelling which is concerned with the design of the logical and physical aspects of the data persistence or streaming mechanisms (typically databases).
+Data modelling can be considered a form of information modelling that is concerned with the design of the logical and physical aspects of the data persistence or streaming mechanisms (typically databases).
 For the purposes of this document the term information modelling includes data modelling.
 Information modelling should be conducted as a precursor to data modelling so that structure and semantics can be agreed upon in a technology neutral representation.
 These agreed constructs can then be implemented in technology specific ways in data models specific for a given implementation technology e.g. as Oracle or MS SQL Server spatial databases.

 Ontologies are a kind of information model, though based upon distinctively different assumptions.
-While information and data models are typically concerned with database design, and supporting assessment of completeness and validity, ontologies focus on enabling inference of additional information by considering the assertions in the data together with the axioms (or core knowledge) of the ontology.
+While information and data models are typically concerned with database design, and supporting assessment of completeness and validity, ontologies focus on enabling inferencing of additional information by considering the assertions in the data together with the axioms (or core knowledge) of the ontology.
 The emergence of the semantic web has seen the increased use of the Web Ontology Language (OWL) a W3C Standard Semantic Web language used to represent knowledge about things and the relations between them.

 The role of information modelling in geospatial data production